BlueBrain/nexus-web/docs/studio/Dashboards.md

 #### Making queries visible

 In addition to the `?self` variable, you need to have at minimum one other one defined, which will be displayed on each row.
-The name of the variable name will label the header of the table column, capitalized.
+The variable name will label the header of the table column, capitalized.

 #### The minimum functioning query with the `?self` variable defined: